West accuses 'pariah state' Russia of global hacking campaign

 U.S. Defense Secretary Jim Mattis, at a news conference in the Belgian capital, said Russia must pay a price, and a number of response options were available.

 EU officials said in a statement Russia’s “aggressive act demonstrated contempt for the solemn purpose” of the OPCW.

-Australia, New Zealand and Canada were among other countries which issued strongly worded statements backing the findings of their allies.
+Australia, New Zealand and Canada were among other countries to issue strongly worded statements backing their allies’ findings.

+Russian officials portrayed the allegations as part of an anti-Russian campaign intended to entrench Moscow’s reputation as an enemy.
+Accusations against Russia “know no limits”, said Deputy Foreign Minister Sergei Ryabkov.

-Dutch authorities said they had disrupted the attempt to hack into the Hague-based OPCW in April, as it investigated the Skripal nerve agent poisoning and alleged use of chemical weapons in Syria by Russian-backed President Bashar al-Assad.
+Dutch authorities said they had disrupted the attempt to hack into the Hague-based OPCW in April, a time when the watchdog was looking into both the attack on ex-spy Sergei Skripal in Britain and chemical strikes in Syria that the West has blamed on Russia’s ally President Bashar al-Assad.

 Four Russians arrived in the Netherlands on April 10 and were caught three days later with spying equipment at a hotel located next to the OPCW headquarters, the Dutch military intelligence agency said.

-The men had planned to travel on to a laboratory in Spiez, Switzerland used by the OPCW to analyse samples, Dutch Major-General Onno Eichelsheim said.
-They were expelled to Russia.
+The men had planned to travel on to a laboratory in Spiez, Switzerland used by the OPCW to analyse samples.
+Instead, they were expelled to Russia.

-The Netherlands released copies of passports of the four men, which identified them as Alexey Minin, Oleg Sotnikov, Evgenii Serebriakov and Aleksei Morenets, all in their 30s or 40s.
+The Netherlands released copies of passports of the four, which identified them as Alexey Minin, Oleg Sotnikov, Evgenii Serebriakov and Aleksei Morenets, all in their 30s or 40s.
 Reuters was not immediately able to contact them.

 Earlier on Thursday, Britain released an assessment based on work by its National Cyber Security Centre (NCSC), which cast Russia’s GRU military intelligence agency as a cyber aggressor which used a network of hackers to sow worldwide discord.